Royal Bermuda Yacht Club Cocktail

 Kathy discovered this delight online at The Educated Barfly.
 It hails from a large family of sours dating back to the mid 1800s that all feature spirit, orange liqueur and citrus juice.
 The Royal Bermuda Yacht Club still exists and has had a royal charter since 1846.
 The drink is said to have originated there.
 However, it is also a Tiki drink because it first appeared in print in Trader Vic's Bartender's Guide in 1947—indeed, it is simply a Mai-Tai with the orgeat replaced by Velvet Falernum.

 Falernum is a low alcohol liqueur originally from Barbados where it was first made at home by infusing rum with lime, ginger, almonds and cloves.
 It is a spicier alternative to orgeat syrup.
 We notice the scent of mulled wine coming from the spices.
-We have tried this cocktail with various rums but prefer the hint of brown sugar that comes from a Demerara rum.
+We have tried this cocktail with several rums but prefer the hint of brown sugar that comes from the El Dorado 5 year.